psahni/aws_saa_prep/neal_davis_course/Block and File Storage/gateways.md

+### Amazon FSx for Lustre

-Q. A High-Performance Computing (HPC) application requires a high-performance filesystem for running data analysis.
+Q. A *High-Performance Computing (HPC)* application requires a high-performance filesystem for running data analysis.
 The filesystem should transparently access source data stored as Amazon S3 objects.
 Which type of filesystem is ideal for this use case?

 A. Amazon FSx for Lustre.

+* Amazon FSx for Lustre is ideal for high performance computing (HPC) workloads running on Linux instances.
+FSx for Lustre provides a native file system interface and works as any file system does with your Linux operating system.

+When linked to an Amazon S3 bucket, FSx for Lustre transparently presents objects as files, allowing you to run your workload without managing data transfer from S3.

+This solution provides all requirements as it enables *Linux* workloads to use the native file system interfaces and to use S3 for long-term and cost-effective storage of output files.